darachm/slapchop/README.md

 the reads or now, then also to use this matching to extract out an interspersed UMI from an undetermined location in the read, found by alignment.

-Currently just runs for SoBaSeq amplicons (low-input barseq).
+Currently just runs for SoBaSeq amplicons (low-input barseq of the yeast deletion collection).

 Goals for the future:

-- Tests, to make sure it's doing as we expect it to do
-- Generalize the template design so you can configure via arguments of a template sequence, a regular expression, and the ability to chain these.
+- Generalize the template design so you can configure via arguments of a template sequence, a regular expression, and the ability to chain these internally.
-- Report generation, so making summary plots from these reports (seperate R script??? something in python???)
+- Report generation, so making summary plots from these reports
 - Different levels of report summary generation, ie per-read statistics or just distributions, or nothing
+- Unit tests on choice examples from the sequencing.
 - A better understanding of controlling queuesize and total memory footprint to make that super reliable for tuning to the max memory.
-- Come up with a funny bit, describing possible applications of the tool using the lingo and style of the commercial

 An example: